-7. Buffers: Buffers must be placed adjacent to high quality wetlands and shall be an average of 50 feet wide, with a minimum 30-foot width.
+- 7. Buffers: Buffers must be placed adjacent to high quality wetlands and shall be an average of 50 feet wide, with a minimum 30-foot width.
 Buffers must be placed under Conservation Easement.
-Buffers are not required at road crossings

-8. Buffer Requirements: All buffers, whether upland or wetland, will be preserved and maintained in a natural condition, except boardwalks for dock access and at- grade trails.
+Buffers are not required at road crossings - 8.
+Buffer Requirements: All buffers, whether upland or wetland, will be preserved and maintained in a natural condition, except boardwalks for dock access and at-grade trails.
 Buffers may be enhanced or restored to a more natural condition.
+If approved by the Corps, buffers may also be managed to provide an urban wildfire interface, as may be requested by local emergency management officials.
 Application of fertilizers, herbicides, or pesticides is prohibited in all buffers, except for the use of herbicides for the eradication of exotic and invasive plants.
 Such buffers shall be placed under conservation easements.
-Activities allowed within buffers placed under conservation easements are included in Exhibit 3.

-9. Crossings: For each crossing proposed at a point where no previous crossing existed, an existing silviculture road crossing within the sub-basin must be removed and the wetland connection restored.
-Restoration in this section is defined as reestablishment of natural soil surface grades and natural re-vegetation.
+Activities allowed within buffers placed under conservation easements are included in Exhibit 5. - 9.
+Crossings: For each crossing proposed at a point where no previous crossing existed, an existing silviculture road crossing within the same sub-basin must be removed and the wetland hydrologic connection including any associated natural stream or tributary within the area of removal shall be restored.
+Restoration in this section is defined as re-establishment of natural soil surface grades and natural re-vegetation.
 Restoration activities must occur no later than February 15th of each year following the date of the initiation of construction of the new crossing.
 Projects authorized 45 days prior to February 15th may be completed by the following year.
 Once all existing silviculture crossings have been restored within a particular sub-basin this requirement shall lapse.